 “Emelia!”
 My mum yells again, trudging her way up the stairs and into my room.
 “Come on Emelia, we have to go NOW!
 Have you packed?” she questions.

 “Yes!”
 I nonchalantly answer.
 Have I packed?
-We only need to be at the platform in less than half an hour.
-If I haven’t packed now I’d be screwed.
+Please!
 Okay, hush, she doesn’t need to know I JUST finished packing.

 “Well let’s go!
 Your brother’s waiting downstairs and we don’t have much time.”
 Mum says, walking out the door.

-I grab my suit case and follow closely behind.
-Thank god for apparition, or we really would be screwed.
+I grab my trunk and follow closely behind.
+Thank god for apparition.

 “Alright so you have everything dear?” mum asks.